Lichenification is when your skin becomes thick and leathery. This is usually a result of constant scratching or rubbing.

 People scratch for many reasons.
 It may begin with a small irritation of the skin, like a bug bite.
 Or it may be the result of a chronic skin condition.
 Either way, lichenification can get progressively worse without treatment.

-Lichenification results from a terrible cycle of itching and scratching, wherein scratching makes the itchiness worse.
+Lichenification most often results from a terrible cycle of itching and scratching, wherein scratching makes the itchiness worse.
 This causes you to scratch more.
 And the more you scratch, the worse your lichen simplex will get.
 Check out some tips for getting rid of the itch.